 What are the signs and symptoms of Toxic Ingestion?

 Symptoms of toxic ingestion depend on the type of substance and how much of it the child consumed.
 Some children may not have any initial symptoms, while others may have varying degrees of the following:

 - Low blood pressure

 If parents believe their child has ingested a toxic substance, they should call the nationwide Poison Control Center number at 800-222-1222 immediately.
 They should NOT wait for a child to look or act sick.
 Nurses, pharmacists and toxicologists are available to quickly answer parents’ questions and tell them what to do next.

 Diagnosis for toxic ingestion begins with a physician asking the parents about any poisons the child may have come in contact with.
 Further diagnostics usually include a physical exam and screenings such as blood tests and urinalysis.

 Treatment will depend on the type of toxin the child ingested.
-At Children's Medical Center, we follow a patient-centered model of treatment.
+At Children's Health, we follow a patient-centered model of treatment.
 By putting the patient first, we bring together all the hospital's resources to meet a child's needs.
 Critical care physicians work with nurses, respiratory care therapists and others to ensure the best and most innovative treatment is available for each child at a moment's notice.